-DescriptionMeaning “place where wild potatoes grow,” Shubenacadie (shoo-ben-ack-a-dee) is in a district that has always been the home of the Mi'kmaq Indians of central Nova Scotia.
-In 1737 Abbé le Loutre, sent by the Society of Foreign Missions, established their headquarters and built an Indian mass house; the cemetery still is visible.
+DescriptionMeaning “place where wild potatoes grow,” Shubenacadie (shoo-ben-ack-a-dee) is in a district that has always been the home of the Mi'kmaq of central Nova Scotia.
+In 1737 Abbé le Loutre, sent by the Society of Foreign Missions, established their headquarters and built a mass house; the cemetery still is visible.

-Pottery crafted by Mi'kmaq Indians from Shubenacadie clay has been discovered throughout the province.
+Pottery crafted by Mi'kmaq people from Shubenacadie clay has been discovered throughout the province.
 A local industry still uses the clay.
 Dairying and lumbering also are historically associated with the area.

 Things to SeeShubenacadie Provincial Wildlife Park